gvsoc/gvsoc/docs/developer/src/hwpe/task_1.rst

    Open the newly created ``pulp-open-hwpe.py`` and familiarise yourself.
 What are your observation?

-Next we will create a dedicated SoC with a pulp-cluster using the pulp-open template.
 It is a `GAPY_TARGET`.
 It relies on the imports from the `pulp/chips/pulp_open` folder.
+Next we will create a dedicated SoC with a pulp-cluster using the pulp-open template.

 .. code-block:: python

     from pulp.chips.pulp_open.pulp_open_board import Pulp_open_board
     import gvsoc.runner as gvsoc

-In the next create a dedicated folder by copying the the contents of the pulp_open to pulp_open_hwpe.
+In the next task create a dedicated folder by copying the the contents of the pulp_open to pulp_open_hwpe.
 Then in the later exercises we will change the contents of the pulp_open_hwpe folder.

 .. admonition:: Task-1.2.2 Create a replica of pulp_open_board
    :class: task